 - Photosynthetic Bacteria (PSB): these exist in fish ponds

 - Yeast: beer or bread yeast (fungi that turns starch into sugar)

 In some ancient time, the ladies washed their hair with this fermented rice wash.
-And they had the most beautiful long hair ever.
+They had the most beautifully nourished long hair some have ever seen.
 In some places like Australia, EM can be hard to find or expensive to buy.
 So many folks make it at home.

 GE: Garbage Enzyme

 Least fancy name of them three, GE is a way to add some good nutrients back to the garden.
 It takes the longest out of the three to make, 90 days.
 And the way to make it is also quite different.

 The thing about garbage enzyme is the stuff you put in doesn't have to be total garbage.
 The final product will actually be different depending on the input.
 That is, to say simply, input equals output.